Feefo logo

 – Inform you of any damage, missing items or problems encountered during their stay.

-If have had issues in the past you may want to consider adding a late checkout fee in the booking terms and conditions/house rules.
-Explain why it’s so important that guests check out on time so your guests understand why you are enforcing it.
+If you have had issues in the past, you may want to consider adding a late checkout fee in the booking terms and conditions.
+Explain why it’s important that guests check out on time, so your guests understand why you are enforcing it.

 Things to include: